dvitanov/lorevc/docs/deciding-to-fundraise/company-vc-fit.md

 Consider: in 2020, US VC dollars invested were $130B.
 That’s a lot of money and the pie keeps growing, but it’s still relatively small compared to other asset classes.
 For example, US private equity dry powder was $2.9T according to Statista.
 That’s T as in trillion.

-From the perspective of a fundraising founder, the key thing to know about VC is that it is a business of extreme outliers.
+From the perspective of a fundraising founder, the key thing to know about VC is that it is a business of **extreme outliers**.

 ### Brief Primer on How Venture Capital Works